fcrepo4-labs/fcrepo-api-x-demo/README.md

 3. `cd` into the repository directory
 4. Invoke `docker-compose up -d`

+Depending on the speed of your platform, it may take a bit for the containers to download and to start.
+Keep that in mind when you are verifying that the environment started up.
+The containers should only be downloaded once.
+Subsequent invocation of `docker-compose` should be faster, since the images will not need to be downloaded.

+*Note:* To _destroy_ the environment, run `docker-compose down`.
+To _stop_ the environment, run `docker-compose stop`.

 ## Verification

 Note that if you are using Docker Toolbox for Mac, you will need to find the IP address of your Docker Machine (try `docker-machine ls`), and use that IP address anywhere you see `localhost` in the following instructions.

 * Visit http://localhost:8080/rest and see the Fedora REST API web page
 * Visit http://localhost:9102/jsonld/ and see a JSON LD representation of the root Fedora container.

+Once you can verify that the environment is up and working, move on to some of the sample [API-X exercises](apix-exercises.md).

 # Image descriptions